 For our last night in Quito, Steph and I had drinks in the new town followed by a shawarma.
-The next day we parted ways at the horrible Quito bus station and I got the bus to Otavalo for Spanish lessons.
+The next day we parted ways at the horrible Quito bus station and I got the bus to Otavalo.
 She texted me to say she was glad we travelled together.
 And I was too.

-Otavalo is famous for its market in the Plaza de Los Ponchos where they make and sell textiles.
+Otavalo is famous for its market in the Plaza de Los Ponchos where they make and sell textiles and I went there to learn Spanish.
 It was liberating to be on my own and to be in the midst of the beautiful market town, surrounded by the Andean landscape.

 The textiles industry was cruelly exploited by the Spanish when they created enforced sweatshops called obrajes.
 The Industrial Revolution over in Europe usurped the obrajes and changes in law restored rights of the indigenous by giving them back some land.
 So the idea of sweatshops is not new and this is an ethical and social issue that endures in modern times.
 Problems remain as there are some tensions between some of the indigenous groups and my Ecuadorian host told me that someone was set on fire as a result of this when I was there.

-Tourism has also improved things for the Otavaleños and they are a successful indigenous group as a result of their skills and the buyers available to them that flock to the famous market.
+Tourism has also improved things for the Otavaleños and they are a successful indigenous group as a result of their skills and the market of buyers available to them.

 I did a homestay whilst I was the Spanish school with a lady I will call Ecuadorian mum and her daughter Rumana.
 It was an unusual setup in that she was a single mum but she had two spare rooms in a different compartment of the house and rich parents.
 Her sister lived next door with her kids and two other students stayed with another of her relatives.
 Ecuadorian mum was lovely and I especially loved Rumana who took a shine to me although I couldn’t tell a word she was saying!